-In your search for a pastor, sooner or later you ask a lot of questions, and…
+In your search for a pastor or non-profit leader, sooner or later you will ask a lot of questions, so…

 …why don’t we start “chatting” now?